rin67630/Soft-Power-MPPT/Software/ReadMe.md

 The code separation into functional blocks makes it much easier to jump between several tasks.

+## Installing the IDE
+to be continued...

 ## Download instructions
+to be continued...

+## Required libraries
+to be continued...

+## Configuration instructions
 to be continued...

 Stay tuned!